blacksenator/fbcallrouter/README.md

 * First, it is checked, whether the number is **already known** in your telephone books (`'whitelist'`) and (`'blacklist'`) or (`'newlist'`).
 This also includes [central numbers](https://github.com/blacksenator/carddav2fb/wiki/Rufnummern-mit-wildcards) used, whose various extensions are defined with '*' in the phone book.
 Of course, all these known telephone numbers are not analyzed any further.

 * If unknown, it is checked if it is a **foreign number**.
 If you have set (`'blockForeign'`) the number will be direct transferred to the corresponding phone book (`'blacklist'`) for future rejections.
-If not, then foreign numbers are screened to see whether they exceed or fall short of the expected lengths or whether they transmit country codes that are not (or no longer) used.
+If not, then foreign numbers are screened to see whether they exceed or fall short of the expected lengths, whether they transmit country codes that are not (or no longer) used or if area code starts with invalid "0" (zero).

 * The following screenings are carried out for **domestic numbers**, which are essentially aimed at "CLIP - no screening":
   * transmission of a [**unvalid area code** ONB](#onb) or [cellular code](#rnb)